der-carnivore/BingAds-docs/BingAds/scripts/reference/Range.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|A boolean value that determines if the range is blank.
+boolean|Boolean value that determines if the range is blank.

 ## <a name="setfontsize~long-size~"></a>setFontSize(long size)
 Sets the specified point size to use for fonts on all the cells in this range.